molecuel/tsvalidate/README.md

-Upon defining classes add any of the predefined decorators to their properties, then call validate method passing the object:
+Upon defining classes add any of the predefined decorators to their properties, then call the validate method passing the object:

 ```typescript
 import * as V from "tsvalidate";